microsoft/vscode-mono-debug/README.md

 # VS Code Mono Debug

-A simple VS Code debug extension for the Mono VM.
+A simple VS Code debugger extension for the Mono VM.
 It is based on the [SDB](https://github.com/mono/sdb) command line debugger.

-Mono Debug was already bundled with VS Code up to version 0.10.9.
-Starting with VS Code 0.10.10 you will have to install this extension for debugging Mono programs.

 **Please note that this extension only works on OS X and linux because the underlying [SDB](https://github.com/mono/sdb) command line debugger does not support Windows.**